ponseko/UC_Project_HPP/README.md

 -   sp
 -   nl

+WARNING: running the full experiments, most notably on the fc dataset, requires a large amount of RAM.
+The kc dataset experiments may be possible to run on a local computer with sufficient ram (16/32g).

 The results folder contains results from our experiments along with a notebook of visualizing them.

 ### Data

 For the main experiments, it is required to download larger data files from [here](https://leidenuniv1-my.sharepoint.com/:f:/g/personal/s1861581_vuw_leidenuniv_nl/EhQCxNUxMT1IkC6_yECd0k8BcwKgQ5O29v6zQCG3zxiIHA) and place them in their respective datasets folder.

-The requirements on some of the datasets (particularly fc, may require a very large amount of RAM).

 ### Requirements